-David Knopfler, born December 27, 1952, in Glasgow, is a successful solo artist, and recently a published poet.
+David Knopfler is a successful solo artist, and recently a published poet.

-David Knopfler, born December 27, 1952, in Glasgow, is an accomplished songwriter and musician, a founding member of British rock band Dire Straits, a successful solo artist, and recently a published poet.
+Born on December 27th, 1952, in Glasgow, Scotland, David Knopfler is an accomplished songwriter and musician.
+As well as a successful solo artist, David is a founding member of British rock band Dire Straits, a successful solo artist, and recently a published poet.

 David played rhythm guitar on Dire Straits’ first two albums, “Dire Straits” and “Communique”.
 During the recording of Making Movies, he left the group to pursue a solo career.